skcalanderson2/GetandCleaningDataProject/CodeBook.md

 * fBodyGyroMag
 * fBodyGyroJerkMag

-**mean**: This is the calculated mean of the means and standard deviations of the individual measurements above.
+**mean**: This is the calculated mean of the means and standard deviations of the individual measurements above for each activity of each subject.